bizdrop/C-Discord-Bot-Changing-Status/README.md

-How to have a changing status for C# Discord Bot
+How to have a changing status for C# Discord Bot using DSharpPlus